 - Starting with part 1 of Duff Mckagan bass rig covering the basses of the Guns N’ Roses period (1986-1997 and 2016-present).

 - Our second part consists of the Duff Mckagan amplifier rig and

-- The third part concludes with Duff Mckagan Velvet Revolver bass rig rundown, Loaded and other associated acts (You are here).
+- The third part concludes with Duff Mckagan Velvet Revolver bass rig, Loaded and other associated acts (You are here).

 In the next Know Your Bass Player

 Next time, we hit the series with our penultimate episode and bring forth a player who’s praises need be louder.
 Following that episode is the first series finale and we open the floor up to requests from other fans.

 If there’s a bassist you would love us to do, get in touch via the YouTube comments/messages or tweet @alfiewilliamsuk.
 We’ve already got a few on the list so make sure you submit yours soon.